 What is erdafitinib?

-Erdafitinib is used only if your cancer has a specific genetic marker (an abnormal "FGFR" gene).
+Erdafitinib is used if your cancer has a specific genetic marker (an abnormal "FGFR" gene), and if you were treated with at least one other platinum cancer medicine that did not work or has stopped working.
 Your doctor will test you for this gene.

 Erdafitinib is usually given after other treatments have failed.

 Erdafitinib was approved by the US Food and Drug Administration (FDA) on an "accelerated" basis.
 In clinical studies, some people responded to erdafitinib, but further studies are needed.

 Erdafitinib may also be used for purposes not listed in this medication guide.

 Erdafitinib side effects

 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 You may have high phosphate levels, and your blood will need to be tested often.
 Tell your doctor if you have symptoms such as numbness or tingling around your mouth, muscle stiffness, body aches, itching or rash, tiredness, trouble sleeping, nausea, vomiting, loss of appetite, or feeling short of breath.